The hustle and bustle of NYC is exciting and full of energy. But sometimes with that energy comes the need to escape from the chaos.

 Where to Stay

-This AAA Four Diamond Rated hotel at 38 W. 36th St. is filled with colorful rooms and chic bathrooms perfect for relaxing after a day discovering the High Line.
+This AAA Four Diamond Designated hotel at 38 W. 36th St. is filled with colorful rooms and chic bathrooms perfect for relaxing after a day discovering the High Line.
 You’ll also be right in the action near Macy’s, midtown businesses and Fifth Avenue.
-Book now.

-Close to quaint local shops, cafes and restaurants, you’ll find this stylish Four Diamond Rated hotel at 355 W. 16th St. The boutique loft rooms with round windows and unique decor match the charismatic neighborhood.
+Close to quaint local shops, cafes and restaurants, you’ll find this stylish Four Diamond Designated hotel at 355 W. 16th St. The boutique loft rooms with round windows and unique decor match the charismatic neighborhood.
 Enjoy a cocktail on the rooftop nightclub or relax by the pool in a luxurious cabana.
-Book now.

 What’s your favorite thing to do when you visit the High Line?
 Share it with us in the comments.